ifLink-AntiCluster/AntiClusterSignage/README.md

 Thresholds of distance determination based on the radio wave strength can be changed on the setting screen.<br>
 The default estimation criterion for 3 meters is -65 dBm or higher.<br>
 The default estimation criterion for 10 meters is -85 dBm or higher.

+## Usage for IfLink MicroService
+* now translating and it will be available soon.

 ## For debugging
 There are 2 functions for debugging; output log of scanned devices and draw the number of scanned devices held internally.<br>